Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 The way to apply caring work in a team highly depends on the team’s context.
 Do not take this as “a recipe for applying caring work” or “the way to apply caring work”.

-Añadir la idea de esta nota a esta altura -> [14] In this post we mostly talk about our experience with Lifull’s Barcelona B2B team which was the first team we worked with inside Lifull.
-In other teams we introduced small local variations to adapt the ideas and mechanisms to the context of the teams, and to their coaches.
+In this post we mostly talk about our experience with [Lifull Connect](https://www.lifullconnect.com/)’s Barcelona B2B team which was the first team we worked with inside [Lifull Connect](https://www.lifullconnect.com/).
+We later introduced small local variations to adapt the ideas and mechanisms to the context of other [Lifull Connect](https://www.lifullconnect.com/)’s teams, and to their coaches.

 We took two main decisions<a href="#nota2"><sup>[2]</sup></a>: